CORK PUBLIC MUSEUM – Creating a Future for Cork’s Past

-(Left) Pilgrims badge and (Right) Viking spoon from the recent South Main St/Beamish & Crawford site excavation 2017.
+(Right) Viking spoon from the recent South Main St/Beamish & Crawford site excavation 2017.

 Garryduff I Assemblage (600).

-(Above) The Garryduff Gold Bird.
+(Left) The Garryduff Gold Bird.

-(Above) Various objects found at the Garryduff excavation site.
+(Right) Various objects found at the Garryduff excavation site.

-Another excavated site whose finds form part of the museum’s archaeological collections is Garranes Ringfort, which was excavated in late 1930s.
+Another excavated site whose finds form part of the museum’s archaeological collections is Garranes Ringfort, which was excavated in the late 1930s.
 In total, circa 1,600 objects are stored/exhibited at the museum.
-It is clear from the excavated material that a ‘workshop’ had been uncovered with clear evidence of organised and high-quality craftsmanship.
+It is clear from the excavated material that a ‘workshop’ had been uncovered, with clear evidence of organised and high-quality craftsmanship.
 The vast majority of the artefacts are crucibles or crucible fragments.

 (Above) Various objects from the Garranes excavation.
-MJ O'Kelly Archive.
+M. J. O'Kelly Archive.

-Our natural history collection is a small but interesting assortment of extinct animal bones, ornithological specimens and geological samples.
+Our natural history collection is a small, but interesting, assortment of extinct animal bones, ornithological specimens and geological samples.
 In total, this collection numbers about 400 objects.
-However, CPM does not actively seek these types of collections and no natural history acquisitions have been acquired by the museum since the mid-1990s.
+However, CPM does not actively seek these types of collections, and no natural history acquisitions have been acquired by the museum since the mid-1990s.